Palestinians suspend prayers at mosques, churches to fight coronavirus

-RAMALLAH, West Bank (Reuters) - The Palestinian Authority suspended prayers in mosques and churches in the occupied West Bank on Saturday to prevent the spread of the new coronavirus.
+RAMALLAH, West Bank, March 14 (Reuters) - The Palestinian Authority suspended prayers in mosques and churches in the occupied West Bank on Saturday to prevent the spread of the new coronavirus.

 The Authority’s Religious Affairs Ministry asked Palestinians to worship at home.